dariansal/graphs-deep-learning-explainability/README.md

   - GNNs (pages 7–16)
   - PGExplainer (pages 23–34)

+## Summary of Results
+For detailed methodologies and analyses, refer to the reports in the **`model-reports/`**.
+However, for a quick summary:

+- **MUTAG Classification:**
+  - GIN Test Accuracy: 86.84%

+- **Custom BA2MOTIF Dataset:**
+  - GCN Test Accuracy: 100.00%
+  - GIN Test Accuracy: 99.50%
+  - Fine-tuned GIN Test Accuracy: 100.00%

+- **PGExplainer:**
+  - Overall accuracy cannot be currently evaluated due to lack of ground truth labels for motif edges (In Progress)

+## Future Plans
+- [In Progress] Investigate why PGExplainer made decision to identify important edges as the least important before temporary fix (detailed in `BA2-PGExplainer-methodology-report.md`)
+- [In Progress] Evaluate PGExplainer for the entire dataset
+- Implement PGExplainer from scratch
+- Research different explainability models to address out-of-distribution (OOD) problems for training explainers (i.e., explainable subgraph is OOD when fed back into graph classification model)
+- Implement discrete denoise diffusion modeling for graph generation

 ## Citations
 This project uses modified code of PGExplainer.
 The code was modified to be compatible with the custom BA2MOTIF dataset.